david-04/shortycut/src/docs/dynamic-links.md

 ShortyCut would either open both links in separate tabs or display a list to manually choose from.

 Dynamic links avoid opening multiple tabs or having to choose from a list.
-They analyse the search term and automatically select the most suitable target page.
+They analyze the search term and automatically select the most suitable target page.

 ## ![](img/arrow.svg) Creating dynamic links